Our colleges and schools are each unique in their respective areas of expertise — some degrees are even unique to Utah.

 The School of Graduate Studies serves as the central administrative body that promotes, supports, and reviews graduate education at Utah State University to ensure consistency and excellence in all graduate degree programs.
-The School of Graduate Studies works closely and cooperatively with the central administration, the Graduate Council, colleges, and academic departments to provide the best possible intellectual and physical environment for graduate student education.
+The School of Graduate Studies works closely and cooperatively with the central administration, colleges, and academic departments to provide the best possible intellectual and physical environment for graduate student education.

 Utah State University's Caine College of the Arts represents the broadest interpretation of the arts: art as personal expression, art for art's sake, art as communication, art as an important social and political force, art for personal enjoyment, and art as a contribution to what it means to be both an individual and a part of the larger cultures that connect us.